 The feature settings menu will be exited when any of the following occurs:

-- The vehicle is no longer on. - The note or in DIC buttons are pressed. - The end of the feature settings menu is reached and exited. - A 40-second time period has elapsed with no selection made.
+- The vehicle is no longer on. - The or i DIC buttons are pressed. - The end of the feature settings menu is reached and exited. - A 40-second time period has elapsed with no selection made.

 Lighting